pyhys/minimalmodbus/docs/usage.rst

 from Eurotherm process controllers.
 These come with different types of communication protocols, but the controllers I prefer use the Modbus RTU protocol.
-MinimalModbus is intended for general communication using the Modbus RTU protocol (using a serial link), so there should be lots of applications.
+MinimalModbus is intended for general communication using the Modbus RTU or Modbus ASCII protocol (using a serial link), so there should be lots of applications.

 As an example on the usage of MinimialModbus, the driver I use for an Eurotherm 3504 process controller is included.
 It uses the MinimalModbus Python module